 The World Health Organization examined many aspects of the molecule cannabidiol (CBD) and concluded that no, it does not hold the potential for abuse.
-“Single dose administration of cannabidiol has been evaluated in healthy volunteers using a variety of tests of abuse potential as well as physiological effects in a randomized double-blind placebo-controlled trial,” the 2017 report reads.
+“Single dose administration of cannabidiol has been evaluated in healthy volunteers using a variety of tests of abuse potential as well as physiological effects in a randomized double-blind placebo controlled trial” the 2017 report reads.

-Interestingly, another debate is bubbling to the surface right now on how we talk about the “psychoactivity” of CBD.
+Interestingly another debate is bubbling to the surface right now on how we talk about the “psychoactivity” of CBD.

-How would you describe CBD’s effects or lack thereof?
+How do you describe CBD’s effects or lack thereof?